eekcoopuw/jobmon/docsource/index.rst

 - Fine-grained job dependencies, including for jobs within "job arrays."
 - An easy-to-use GUI.

-Jobmon was originally developed to augment the Universal Grid Engine (UGE) and subsequently ported to Slurm when IHME switch from UGE to Slurm.
+Jobmon was originally developed to augment the Univa Grid Engine (UGE) and subsequently ported to Slurm when IHME switch from UGE to Slurm.

 #################